t52ta6ek/2300ADS-CPM/winbuild/README.md

 Instructions:

-1. Extract the contents of the DSDD_WORK.zip file into a folder in Windows called DSDD_WORK.
+1. Extract the contents of the DSDD_WORK.zip file into a folder in Windows called DSDD_WORK.<br>
 Right-click DSDD_WORK.zip and "Extract All..." and a new folder DSDD_WORK will be created.<br>
 (SHA-1 of DSDD_WORK.zip is 36183d244df1d3cca08a4cafd9e93b9043dbd5f2)